Open My Eyes from Gethsemane

 God opened the servant’s spiritual eyes to see beyond his natural circumstances and into the plan of God.
 God can give you supernatural protection and raise you above the attacks of the enemy.
 There’s a powerful army of the Lord fighting for you! “ “Do not be afraid of them, for I am with you and will rescue you,” declares the Lord” (Jeremiah 1:8).

-Finally, when you lean in to the spirit of the Lord through fasting and prayer, God will open your eyes to see a fresh visitation from the Holy Spirit.
-In Luke 24, as Jesus’ disciples were traveling along and talking about the resurrection, trying to understand what had happened, it says in verse 15-16, “So it was, while they conversed and reasoned, that Jesus Himself drew near and went with them.
-But their eyes were restrained, so that they did not know Him.”
-We to, find ourselves traveling along through life with our eyes restrained.
-Whether it’s the stress of life, the loss and defeat we’ve encountered, or the mere disbelief that God would intervene in our desperate moments, if we’re not careful, we’ll miss Him standing right in front of us.
+Finally, when you lean into the spirit of the Lord through fasting and prayer, God will open your eyes to see a fresh visitation from the Holy Spirit.
+In Luke 24, as Jesus’ disciples were traveling along and talking about the resurrection, trying to understand what had happened, it says in verses 15-16, “So it was, while they conversed and reasoned, that Jesus Himself drew near and went with them.
+But their eyes were restrained so that they did not know Him.”
+We too, find ourselves traveling along through life with our eyes restrained.
+Whether it’s the stress of life, the loss, and defeat we’ve encountered, or the mere disbelief that God would intervene in our desperate moments, if we’re not careful, we’ll miss Him standing right in front of us.